 On top of giving you the capability to stream video and music files over a local network, the software also includes the ability to install add-ons to stream from almost any streaming service you could think of, including Amazon Prime Instant Video, Spotify and Netflix.

-Luckily, you’ll find there’s no shortage there.
-There are plenty of boxes available with Kodi pre-installed, but you have to be careful.
+That said, while there are plenty of boxes available with Kodi pre-installed, you have to be careful.
 So-called 'fully loaded' Kodi boxes come with lots of add-ons that give you access to pirated content.
 Unsurprisingly, there's a huge crackdown on these types of boxes, with the EU declaring them illegal.

-- You will find the best VPN services for Kodi and check out our best Android boxes buying guide as well.
+- You will find the best VPN services for Kodi.

 The Amazon Fire TV Stick is one of the most popular streaming devices among Kodi users – and it has been for a while.
 With the 2017 version of the Fire TV Stick, things are even better.
 A faster processor makes the media streamer 30% faster than the old one, according to Amazon.
 The new stick also features Alexa support built in (although this doesn't work with Kodi), and the device is only slightly more expensive than the original.